 This post has vegan-friendly reviews of Avo, Graze, Wild Cow, Five Daughters Bakery, Frothy Monkey, Hopdoddy, Coco Greens, VN Pho, Barista Parlor & more!

 Once Brett and I decided that we were going to come back to America and have Harper in Nashville, Tennessee, I started getting excited for the time before her birth when we'd have some free time to explore the city.
 Brett's parents live in Nashville and we had been there a number of times before to visit, but it always seemed to be over a short weekend or during a time when we'd stay closer to their home.
 This time, with lots of prenatal appointments in town, I wanted to make an effort to check out some of the vegan friendly restaurants that had been on my list for ages.

 I was pleasantly surprised with how many different vegan friendly restaurants we were able to visit, some of which we went to multiple times because they were so good!

-I hope this post can help you plan your time in Nashville and provides you with lots of yummy restaurant options!
+I hope this post can help you plan your time in Nashville and provide you with lots of yummy restaurants with vegan options!

 The Wild Cow